k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h4><a href="/articles/03_logical_units/14_edit%20enrichment%20order.md"><strong>Enrichment Order<strong></a>
 </td>
 <td width="482">
-<p>Defines the order of the Enrichment functions &nbsp;execution.
+<p>Defines the order of the Enrichment functions execution.
 The order is set in the Logical Unit schema&rsquo;s properties.</p>
 </td>
 </tr>
 <tr>